 I made it home and rushed inside to fetch my father, confident that he would appreciate my packing skills.
 He came outside and walked around the car, hands held behind his back, peering through the windows.

 After a few minutes he turned to me with a smile and shook my hand.
-It was the first and only time he ever shook my hand in congratulation, which makes me think he was quite proud.
+It was the first and only time he ever shook my hand to congratulate me, which makes me think he was quite proud.

 I did, after all, learn the art of boot-packing from my father.
 I watched him pack the car for years, often before drives to France for our summer holidays.
 He would pack items one at a time in a deliberate order, always testing multiple angles and removing other bags if things weren’t going smoothly.
 Anything that was put in the boot without his permission would be silently returned to the hallway.